ChaeOkay/HungryFoxTshirts/lib/notes/schema_scratch.md

 __________________________________

 todo:
-1) set up temp root page
-  research - sass
-  research - cucumber

-research - mongodb
-reserach - do tshirts have tax? research forms of payment - is paypal preferred? research - calculating sales tax
+1) reserach - do tshirts have tax? research forms of payment - is paypal preferred? research - calculating sales tax